 - Voice of the Future 2013, hosted by the Select Committee for Science and Technology in the House of Commons, and broadcast by BBC Parliament on 20th March 2013.

-I have been involved in teaching on Probability, Robust Methods and Advanced Statistical Methods.
+I have been involved in teaching on Probability, Survival Analysis, Robust Methods and Advanced Statistical Methods.